jasongrimes/grimesit-mm/_pages/contact.md

 Hi, there!
 I’m Jason Grimes, owner and Principal Engineer of Grimes IT.
 (See [about](/about/).)

-Please [send me an email](mailto:jason+estimate@grimesit.com) about what your business needs, and let’s talk about how I can help.
+Please [send me an email](mailto:jason+estimate@grimesit.com) about what your business needs, and we'll talk about how I can help.